 That’s where penetration testing comes in.
 It’s essentially a controlled form of hacking in which a professional pen tester, working on behalf of an organisation, uses the same techniques as a criminal hacker to search for vulnerabilities in the company’s networks or applications.

-Network penetration tests
+1) Internal network penetration tests

 The objective of network penetration testing is to identify security vulnerabilities in how an organisation connects with the Internet and other external systems.
 This includes servers, hosts, devices and network services.